 White Pines Productions, Incorporated is tax exempt under section 501 (c)(3) of the federal tax code.

-White Pines programs have been supported by the following:
+White Pines programs have been supported by the following, and we are deeply grateful to:

 - The Philadelphia Foundation, Henrietta Tower Wurts Memorial